jamesbroski/ReadMeGenerator/README.md

 Below is a screenshot/gif of what the user should expect when using this tool:

+(The gif file size is 10MB so it is hard to see the actual details, but it works!)

 ![README md Generator (1)](https://user-images.githubusercontent.com/87332492/130307444-b300737d-a19a-4e7b-882b-f8a3dc6bb4aa.gif)<img width="1023" alt="Screen Shot 2021-08-20 at 8 15 33 PM" src="https://user-images.githubusercontent.com/87332492/130307454-ecd2ebc9-20d6-4f77-9961-201a62729a8c.png">

+Please feel free to give this README.md Generator a go if you are ever in need of a resource like this!